-3.3.3 Profiling Multiple Sections of Code
+4.3.3 Profiling Multiple Sections of Code

 By default, the profiling produces a single set of statistics for all code between the PetscInitialize() and PetscFinalize() calls within a program.
-One can independently monitor up to ten stages of code by switching among the various stages with the commands where stage is an integer (0-9); see the manual pages for details.
-The command allows one to associate a name with a stage; these names are printed whenever summaries are generated with $-\log_view$ or PetsclogView().
+One can independently monitor several "stages" of code by switching among the various stages with the commands see the manual pages for details.
+The command allows one to associate a name with a stage; these names are printed whenever summaries are generated with -log_view.
 The following code fragment uses three profiling stages within an program.